André Mollet: Summoned to England

+Mollet was summoned to England in the 1620s to lay out gardens for Charles I of England and Henrietta Maria at St James's Palace, and he later published his design for the parterres of the privy garden in his Le jardin de plaisir.
+Mollet was perhaps the designer of parterres at Wilton House.
+Henrietta Maria was Mollet's main patron, and she sent him back to France to her mother Marie de' Medici with a request for fruit trees and flowers.

-Mollet was summoned to England in the 1620s to lay out gardens for Charles I of England and perhaps the parterres at Wilton House, but by 1633 he was in the service of Prince Frederick Henry of Orange, for whom he laid out parterres en broderie that included the lion rampant of the prince's coat-of-arms, in turf and clipped boxwood, set in colored gravels at Huis Honselaarsdijk, and at the prince's other main residence, Huis ter Nieuwburg near Rijswijk.
+By 1633 he was in the service of Prince Frederick Henry of Orange, for whom he laid out parterres en broderie that included the lion rampant of the prince's coat-of-arms, in turf and clipped boxwood, set in colored gravels at Huis Honselaarsdijk, and at the prince's other main residence, Huis ter Nieuwburg near Rijswijk.

 Return to France

 Mollet returned to France in 1635, but he was back in England by 1642, when he was designing gardens for Queen Henrietta-Maria at Wimbledon Palace.
+The house and gardens were described in a survey made in November 1649.
+His work included the Orange Garden, divided into four knots with an Orange House.
+A richly decorated room with a tiled floor "below stairs" in the service quarters of the main house, known as the "lower Spanish room", was used by the gardeners to plant orange and pomegranate trees in boxes.

-He presumably returned to France after the outbreak of the English Civil War later that year, and dropped from sight.
+Mollet presumably returned to France after the outbreak of the English Civil War later that year, and dropped from sight.
 In the autumn of 1646, a Swedish delegation arrived in Paris, led by Christina's favourite, the connoisseur Magnus Gabriel De la Gardie, who was so pleased with recent French developments in the art of gardens that he engaged Mollet for the queen on the spot.
 Mollet took on two assistants and provided himself with orange and lemon trees and pomegranates, with myrtle, laurel trees and Spanish jasmine, all of which were tender and destined for an orangerie.
 He also procured tulip bulbs and ranunculus roots.
 Then there was a frustrating delay of a full season before the official confirmation arrived.